The average pay for a Database Coordinator is $18.97 per hour.

 - Write and explain user guidelines and best practices.

 Database Coordinators might see a strong upturn in salary after transitioning into upper-level roles such as Database Manager, a seemingly popular career choice.
 People currently working in the latter position report a noticeably higher median income of $51K per year.

 Popular Skills for Database Coordinator

-Database Coordinators report using a wide range of professional skills.
+Survey takers who work as Database Coordinators usually report a few specific skills.
 Most notably, skills in Raiser's Edge Fundraising Software, Microsoft Excel, Data Analysis, and Data Entry are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Database Management & Reporting, Data Entry, and Data Analysis.
-Most people familiar with Data Analysis also know Data Entry.
+Skills that seem to negatively impact pay include Database Management & Reporting, Data Entry, and Data Analysis.
+Most people skilled in Data Analysis are similarly competent in Data Entry.

 Pay by Experience Level for Database Coordinator

 Pay by Experience for a Database Coordinator has a positive trend.
 An entry-level Database Coordinator with less than 5 years of experience can expect to earn an average total compensation of $40,000 based on 119 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Database Coordinator with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $48,000 based on 61 salaries.
 An experienced Database Coordinator which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $47,000 based on 42 salaries.
 A Database Coordinator with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $61,000 based on 5 salaries.

 Related Job Salaries